algosoup/algosoup/README.md

-algosoup

-A creative coder
+I am a data guy,

-mostly using p5.js and processing
+in my spare time i am into creative coding using p5.js and processing

 <!---
 algosoup/algosoup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.